Beyond Logit Adjustment: A Residual Decomposition Framework for Long-Tailed Reranking: Introduction

 We formalize this by studying Bayes-optimal reranking on a base-model shortlist.
 The gap between the optimal score and the base score, the \emph{residual correction}, decomposes into a \emph{classwise} component, which depends only on the label identity; and a pairwise component, which varies with the input and the competing labels; Section~\ref{sec:framework} characterizes precisely when the classwise component alone suffices and when it does not.
 Real datasets fall on a spectrum between these extremes, and the degree of pairwise competition determines how much a context-dependent correction can help.
 This raises a practical question: \emph{how should a reranker adapt its correction to the specific input and the competing labels on the shortlist?} Our key insight is that the competition structure within the shortlist already encodes this information: how closely the base model scores the true label relative to each rival reflects how hard the current input is, and this relative strength varies across inputs, which is exactly the variation that a fixed offset misses.

 Based on this analysis, we develop \textsc{Repair} (Reranking via Pairwise residual correction), a lightweight post-hoc reranker that combines a shrinkage-stabilized classwise term, which alone improves over logit adjustment by learning offsets on the shortlist, with a linear pairwise term driven by competition features.
 Both components are fitted jointly on covered held-out calibration examples; the base model is never modified.
-We validate on five long-tailed benchmarks, with small gains on vision benchmarks (ImageNet-LT~\citep{imagenetlt}, Places-LT~\citep{imagenetlt}, iNaturalist~\citep{vanhorn2018inaturalist}) and substantially larger gains on rare-disease diagnosis (GestaltMatcher Database (GMDB)~\citep{lesmann2024gmdb}) and an out-of-distribution variant (RareBench~\citep{chen2024rarebench}).
-The decomposition framework explains this contrast: gains arise where the classwise correction is insufficient and vanish where it suffices. \paragraph{Contributions.} \begin{enumerate} \item We decompose the residual correction on a fixed shortlist into classwise and pairwise components, proving that when the same label pair induces incompatible ordering constraints across inputs, no fixed per-class offset can recover the Bayes ordering (Theorem~\ref{thm:pairwise-necessary}). \item We derive \textsc{Repair}, a lightweight post-hoc reranker from this decomposition, combining a learned classwise correction with a linear pairwise term. \item We validate the framework's predictions on five benchmarks: gains are proportional to the degree of pairwise competition and concentrated where the theory predicts fixed offsets to be the most fragile. \end{enumerate}
+We validate on nine long-tailed benchmarks spanning text classification, visual recognition, and rare-disease diagnosis.
+Consistent with the decomposition, the pairwise term yields small gains where the classwise correction already suffices, as on the vision benchmarks (ImageNet-LT~\citep{imagenetlt}, Places-LT~\citep{imagenetlt}, iNaturalist~\citep{vanhorn2018inaturalist}) and the class-separable text task GoEmotions~\citep{demszky2020goemotions}.
+Gains are substantially larger where it does not, as on the non-class-separable text tasks (MASSIVE~\citep{fitzgerald2023massive}, HuffPost-LT~\citep{misra2022news}, Few-NERD~\citep{ding2021fewnerd}) and rare-disease diagnosis on GMDB~\citep{lesmann2024gmdb} and its out-of-distribution variant RareBench~\citep{chen2024rarebench}).

+\paragraph{Contributions.} \begin{enumerate} \item We decompose the residual correction on a fixed shortlist into classwise and pairwise components, proving that when the same label pair induces incompatible ordering constraints across inputs, no fixed per-class offset can recover the Bayes ordering (Theorem~\ref{thm:pairwise-necessary}). \item We derive \textsc{Repair}, a lightweight post-hoc reranker from this decomposition, combining a learned classwise correction with a linear pairwise term. \item We validate the framework's predictions on nine benchmarks: gains are proportional to the degree of pairwise competition and concentrated where the theory predicts fixed offsets to be the most fragile. \end{enumerate}